noamashevich/WarehouseAPI/README.md

 This project implements a **warehouse backend system** that assigns packages to trucks based on their volume.
 It ensures optimal truck utilization and supports deferral when packages cannot be fully assigned.

 ---
+### Bin Packing Logic (Work Item 3 – Bonus)

+To reflect real-world physical constraints, the system implements a **First-Fit Decreasing Bin Packing** heuristic:

+- Packages are sorted by volume in descending order.
+- Each package is assigned to the **first truck** that has enough remaining length to accommodate it.
+- The strategy simulates linear space (1D bin packing), where packages are placed sequentially along the truck's length.

+#### Trade-offs:
+- This approach simplifies spatial constraints (ignores width/height stacking).
+- It is efficient and fast (`O(n * m)`) and works well under typical warehouse conditions.
+- It avoids overfitting by focusing on a single dimension (length), which balances accuracy and performance.
+---

 ##  Features